Matthew C. Blickensderfer

 - Kentucky Speedway LLC v.
 NASCAR (E.D.
 Ky.) - Matt represented NASCAR in the successful defense of a conspiracy and monopolization case brought by Kentucky Speedway in federal district court.
 The lawsuit alleged that NASCAR and various racetrack operators, including NASCAR’s sister company, had conspired to exclude Kentucky Speedway and that NASCAR had illegally monopolized stock car racing.
 The district judge granted summary judgment for the defense.
 The Sixth Circuit affirmed.

 Matt also represents clients in federal and state appellate courts.
 He served as a law clerk to the Honorable David A. Nelson, United States Court of Appeals for the Sixth Circuit.
-He is the editor-in-chief of the Sixth Circuit Practice Manual (LexisNexis 3d ed.
-2006) and the author of its chapters on appellate jurisdiction, stays pending appeal, and briefing requirements.
-He is also a co-author of Kentucky Appellate Practice (Thompson/West 2006) with his colleagues Sheryl Snyder and Griffin Terry Sumner.
+He was the editor-in-chief of the third edition of the Sixth Circuit Practice Manual (LexisNexis 2006) and the author of its chapters on appellate jurisdiction, stays pending appeal, and briefing requirements.
+He was also a co-author of Kentucky Appellate Practice (Thompson/West 2006) with his colleagues Sheryl Snyder and Griffin Terry Sumner.

 Matt's appellate work includes these matters: